yousefelassal/quote-cron/README.md

 > In wisdom gathered over time I have found that every experience is a form of exploration.

 > Maxim for life: You get treated in life the way you teach people to treat you.

+> Should someone do good, let them do it again and again.
+They should develop this habit, for the accumulation of goodness brings joy.